-In 2015, Franca was President of the Building Technology Educators Society (BTES) during which time she co-founded TAD (Journal of Technology, Architecture and Design), and acted as its Executive Editor until 2016.
-From 2014-2016 she was a Member of the Editorial Board of the Journal of Architectural Education.
+Franca was past-president of the Building Technology Educators Society (BTES), as well as a founding member of the Editorial Board of the journal TAD (Technology, Architecture and Design).
+Between 2014-2016 she was a Member of the Editorial Board of the Journal of Architectural Education.

 Franca was a Principal Investigator and inaugural member of the Consortium for Energy Building Energy Innovation (CBEI) – formerly the Energy Efficient Building Hub, a US Department of Energy sponsored project.
-Her three-year funded research was focused on the development of Integrated Design Roadmaps of use by members of the AEC industry in pursuit of Advanced Energy Retrofits.
-Franca also conducts funded research on Building Information Modeling (BIM), developing both Facility Management processes for maximum applicability of BIM authoring models, as well as helping the National Masonry Institute develop BIM based protocols of value to the industry.
+Her three-year funded research project resulted in the creation of Advanced Energy Integrated Design Roadmaps of use by all members of the AEC industry in pursuit of Advanced Energy Retrofits; the products of which have been shared with industry leaders in the energy sector and launched during USGBC's GreenBuild Conference in 2013.
+Franca also conducts funded research on Building Information Modeling (BIM), developing both facility management processes for the translation of BIM authoring models, as well as helping the National Masonry Institute better integrate BIM protocols in their working procedures.